AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

 First, the switches that may be specified only on the command line, but not in package Builder of the main project:

+* :samp:`--build-script=<script_file>`

+  This switch is not compatible with :samp:`--distributed=`.

+  When this switch is specified, a shell script <script_file> is created.
+  Provided that the temporary files created by gprbuild are not deleted, running this script should perform the same build as the invocation of gprbuild, with the same sources.

 * :samp:`--complete-output`

   This switch is not compatible with :samp:`--distributed=`.